-11. Home Key
+12. Home/Menu Key

-Enters the main interface of the instrument.
+HomeEnters the main interface of the instrument.MenuEnters the waveform mode selection interface.

-12. Function Keys
+13. Function Keys

-Restores the instrument to its preset state.
+Sine Preset Sine Outputs Sine waveform.
+When you select the function, you can set Freq/Period, Ampl/HiLevel, Offset/LoLevel and Start Phase of sine waveform.
+Preset Restores the instrument to its preset state.
 At most 10 states can be preset.

-Locks or unlocks the front-panel keys and the touch screen.
-In the unlocked state, press Lock to lock the front-panel keys and the touch screen.
-At this time, except the Lock key, all other keys on the front panel and the touch screen operation are invalid.
-Press the Lock key again to unlock the keys and the touch screen.

-Used for manual trigger.

-- The default trigger setting for the generator is Internal trigger.
+Square Square Outputs Square waveform.
+When you select the function, you can set Freq/Period, Ampl/HiLevel, Offset/LoLevel, Duty Cycle and Start Phase of square waveform.
+Lock Locks or unlocks the front-panel keys and the touch screen.
+In the unlocked state, press this key to lock the front-panel keys and the touch screen.
+At this time, except the Square/Lock key, all other keys on the front panel and the touch screen operation are invalid.
+Press the Square/Lock key again to unlock the keys and the touch screen.
+Ramp Trig Ramp Outputs Ramp waveform.
+When you select the function, you can set Freq/Period, Ampl/HiLevel, Offset/LoLevel, Symmetry and Start Phase of ramp waveform.
+Trig Used for manual trigger.
+The default trigger setting for the generator is Internal trigger.
 In this mode, when you select the sweep or burst mode, the generator outputs the waveforms continuously.
-At this time, press the Trig key, and instrument automatically switches to the manual trigger mode from auto trigger. - Each time you press the Trig key, one sweep will be triggered manually or one burst will be output.

-It is used to set the utility function parameters and system parameters.
+At this time, press the Ramp/Trig key, and instrument automatically switches to the manual trigger mode from auto trigger.
+Each time you press the Ramp/Trig key, one sweep will be triggered manually or one burst will be output.
+Pulse L Utility Pulse Outputs Pulse waveform.
+When you select the function, you can set Freq/Period, Ampl/HiLevel, Offset/LoLevel, Width/Duty, Leading, Trailing and Start Phase of pulse waveform.
+Utility It is used to set the utility function parameters and system parameters.
+Noise Moise Store Noise Outputs the Gaussian noise.
+When you select the function, you can set Ampl/HiLevel and Offset/LoLevel of Noise.

-Stores or recalls the instrument state or the user-defined arbitrary waveform data.
-A non-volatile memory (Disk C) is built in, and a USB storage device (Disk D) can be externally connected.

-Gets the help information of any front-panel keys and the help information of the current interface.
+Store Stores or recalls the instrument state or the user-defined arbitrary waveform data.
+The instrument has a non-volatile memory (Disk C), and a USB storage device (Disk D) can be externally connected to the instrument.
+Arb Help/Local Arb Outputs arbitrary waveforms.
+Up to 160 built-in arbitrary waveforms are available.
+When you select the function, you can set Freq/Period, Ampl/HiLevel, Offset/LoLevel and Start Phase of arbitrary waveform.
+Help/Local Gets the help information of any front-panel keys and the help information of the current interface.
 Note: When the instrument is in the remote mode, press this key to return to the local mode.

-4.3-inch TFT (480×272) color LCD display.
+4.3-inch TFT ( $480 \times 272$ ) color LCD display.
 The menu label and parameter settings of the current function, system state, prompt messages, and other information can be clearly displayed on the LCD.
 For details, refer to descriptions in "User Interface".